ChainSafe/web3.unity/Modules.md

 * `ProviderMigration`
 * `SignerMigration`

-Most of code is compatible by default, but for Provider and Singer we have to use this for object instantiation:
+Most of code is compatible by default, but For Provider and Signer, we need to use the following for object
+instantiation:
 ```csharp
 var provider = ProviderMigration.NewJsonRpcProvider("http://127.0.0.1:7545");
 var signer = SignerMigration.NewJsonRpcSigner(provider);
 ```
 _Migration might not be the best word for describing this process.
 Ping me (@oleksandrchainsafe) if you have better ideas._

-# Usefull links
+# Useful links

 * [Dependency Injection Framework](https://learn.microsoft.com/en-us/dotnet/core/extensions/dependency-injection)
 * [Design Patterns by Gang of Four](https://ru.wikipedia.org/wiki/Design_Patterns)